 LVT 2015 wh

-LVT 2016 r 2012 wh 2011 rosé Bought by Stéphane Vedeau of La Ferme du Mont in 2010.
+LVT 2016 r 2017 wh 2011 rosé Bought by Stéphane Vedeau of La Ferme du Mont in 2010.
 The wines are now organic.
 Very good Valréas white, the 2017 a stylish **** wine.
 The reds are quite full on, but have vigour.
 The 2016 Valréas red was a **** STGT wine, true to its place, with a fine accumulation of different details.
 There is now a Châteauneuf-du-Pape red called Urgonien 1.14, and the 2015 of this 4,000 bottle production was a solid and striking ***** wine, with 23% Mourvèdre a good, strong influence.

 LVT 2015 r Coolly fruited red from sandy soils.
 Now organic.
 The 2015 Côtes du Rhône Cuvée St-Antoine red was **** wine with a sound heart